 Charge a battery from one supplier with a charger from another supplier and you could cause problems.
-In fact, as the fire service has pointed out, this has caused most of the problems so far.
+In fact, as the London Fire Service has pointed out, this has caused most of the problems so far.

-Don’t charge your battery over night or when you are out of house.
+Don’t charge your battery overnight or when you are out of the house.
 For safety, charge your battery on a non-combustible surface.

 If you have a manual battery, switch it off before charging.

 Check with your supplier to make sure your battery has overcharge protection.
-Our batteries come with overcharge protection, and we also individually test batteries from each battery to ensure overcharge protection is working.
+All batteries on E-Cigarette Direct come with overcharge protection.

-Clean Battery Terminals – nothing complicated here, simply screw up some tissue paper and give the terminals a rub.
+Clean Battery Terminals.
+There’s nothing complicated here, simply screw up some tissue paper and give the terminals a rub.
 A cotton bud can be used if harder cleaning is required.
-For the most effective cleaning, use cotton swab soaked in rubbing alcohol to clean the terminal.
+For the most effective cleaning, use a cotton swab soaked in rubbing alcohol to clean the terminal.
 Allow the battery a few seconds to dry before using.